playlyfe/playlyfe-java-sdk/README.md

 body.put("trigger", "collect");
 playlyfe.post("/processes/"+process_id+"/play", player_id, body);

-// A PLaylyfeException is thrown when a error from the playlyfe platform is returned on a request try {
+// A PLaylyfeException is thrown when an error from the playlyfe platform is returned on a request try {
   playlyfe.get("/unkown", null);
 }